1770–1772 Russian plague: Riot

 The plague peaked in September 1771, killing an estimated thousand Muscovites a day (20,401 confirmed dead in September), despite the fact that an estimated three quarters of the population fled the city.
-Many deaths escaped the statistics: residents, fearing that the infested properties would be destroyed by authorities, routinely concealed the casualties, burying the dead at night or simply throwing them on the streets.
-Authorities set up chain gangs of prisoners to collect and bury the bodies, but their forces were insufficient even for this single task.

 Governor Saltykov, failing to control the situation, preferred to desert his station and fled to his country estate; the police chief followed suit.
 Jacon Lerche, the newly appointed sanitary inspector of Moscow, declared state of emergency, shutting down shops, inns, taverns, factories and even churches; the city was placed under quarantine.
 Masses of people, literally thrown into the streets, were denied their regular trade and recreation habits.
-On September 15, 1771, Moscow residents revolted against the authorities.
-The mob perceived any emergency measures of the state as a conspiracy to spread the disease.
-In particular, archbishop Amvrosy, who removed a revered icon from the public to curtail transmission of the disease by worshippers, was accused of conspiracy, hunted down and killed as an "enemy of the people".
-Active rioting continued for three days.
-The remaining unrest was finally subdued by Grigory Orlov in the end of September.

 Emergency measures post infection out-break

 When the riot was still unwinding, empress Catherine dispatched Grigory Orlov to take control of Moscow; it is not clear whether her choice was an assignment in good faith or an attempt to get rid of a former lover and a leader of an influential political clan.
 Orlov, accompanied by Gustav Orreus and four regiments of troops, arrived in Moscow on September 26, immediately calling an emergency council with local doctors.
 They confirmed presence of both bubonic and septicemic forms of plague.
 Orlov established and supervised an executive medical commission charged with developing the ways to check the epidemic.
 More important, he succeeded in changing public opinion in favor of the state's emergency measures, at the same improving the efficiency and quality of medical quarantine (in particular, varying quarantine duration for different groups of exposed but yet healthy people, and paying them for the quarantine stay).

 The epidemic in Moscow, although still rampant in October, gradually reduced through the year.
 November 15 Catherine declared that it was officially over, but deaths continued into 1772.
 Estimates of total death toll in Moscow range from 52 to 100 thousand out of total 300 thousand.